Dynatrace/dynatrace-operator/CONTRIBUTING.md

 5. Create a new branch to work on:

-    > Group your branch into a category using a prefix for your branch name, like `feature/`, `ci/`, `bugfix/`, `doc/`.

    ```sh
    git checkout -b feature/your-branch
    ```

+> [!NOTE]
+> Group your branch into a category using a prefix for your branch name, like `feature/`, `ci/`, `bugfix/`, `doc/`.

 6. Once the changes are finished, make sure there are no warnings in the code.
 For debugging you can [run the unit tests](#unit-tests) and [end-to-end tests](#e2e-tests).

-    > **NOTE:**
-    > Unit tests can also be automatically run via pre-commit hook, installed by running `make prerequisites/setup-pre-commit`.
-    > With the pre-commit hook can only commit code that passes all checks.

     ```sh
     make go/test
     make test/e2e/<scope_of_the_changes>
     ```

+> [!NOTE]
+> Unit tests can also be automatically run via pre-commit hook, installed by running `make prerequisites/setup-pre-commit`.
+> With the pre-commit hook can only commit code that passes all checks.

 7. To test your changes on a cluster:
     1. Connect to a cluster using `kubectl`